-Going Concern

-Management has completed its assessment of the ability of the Region to continue as a going concern and in making its assessment did not identify any material uncertainties related to events or conditions that may cast significant doubt upon the Region's ability to continue as a going concern.
+Outstanding Matters & Next Steps Going Concern Completion of certain audit procedures Receipt of outstanding Receipt of signed Management's Management has completed its assessment of the ability of the Region to continue as a going concern and in making its assessment did not identify any Completion of our subsequent events procedures legal responses representation letter material uncertainties related to events or conditions that may cast significant doubt upon the Region's ability to continue as a going concern.
 We agree with management's assessment.

-Results
+Results -